 Types of FCC Broadcast Licenses.
 The FCC classifies each AM and FM radio station.
 An AM radio station operates on either a clear channel, regional channel or local channel.
 A clear channel is assigned to serve wide areas, particularly at night.
 A regional channel is assigned to serve primarily a principal center of population and the rural areas contiguous to it.
 A local channel is assigned for unlimited time operations to serve primarily a community and the suburban and rural areas immediately contiguous to it.
 There are different classes of AM radio stations that operate on these channels.
 Class A radio stations operate unlimited time and are designed to render primary and secondary service over an extended area.
-Class B radio stations operate unlimited time and are designed to render service only over a primary service area.
-Class C radio stations operate unlimited time and are designed to render service only over a primary service area that may be reduced as a consequence of interference.
+Class B radio stations operate unlimited time and are designed to render service area.
+Class C radio stations operate unlimited time and are designed to render service of interference.
 Class D radio stations operate either daytime, during limited times only, or unlimited time with low nighttime power.